g3i/lxHive/benchmarks/readme.md

 * Benchmark Classes have to have the `*Bench` suffix, i.e. `BootstrapBench`
 * Benchmark methods have to have the `bench*` prefix, i.e. `benchFactory()`

-Benchmarks are under `.gitignore` (except example) so you can freely create your tests.
+Benchmark files are included in `.gitignore` (except the example), thus you can freely create your own tests.

 See documentation: http://phpbench.readthedocs.io/en/latest/writing-benchmarks.html